I always wanted to be an optometrist. Always.

 Indeed, the doctor-patient relationship is just as fulfilling as all the rest and maybe even more so.
 The best part is that for the doctor worthy of its stewardship, it happens all day long, through an entire career.

 For the last 10 years serving as an admissions adviser, I have had this same doctor-patient relationship with optometry school applicants.
 Being in partnership with pre-optometry students, as it turns out, is much like the doctor-patient relationship.
 I am privileged to hear about their hopes, dreams, and anxieties about the admissions process.
-I then advise them on how they can be more successful as they go about becoming competitive as an applicant.
+I then advise them on how they can be more successful as they go about becoming competitive as an applicants.

 I am thankful that providence has put me in this role a second time.